Women’s Empowerment and

 Are looking to develop your skills and progress your leadership career?

-• a woman or non-binary anaesthetist or pain medicine specialist
+- a woman or non-binary anaesthetist or pain medicine specialist

-• at least one year post-fellowship
+- at least one year post-fellowship and

 Protégés will be matched with an advisor in their field of interest.
 The advisor will combine the skills of mentoring, coaching and sponsorship to help the protégé achieve their career goals.